corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

 {{% /tab %}}
 {{< /tabs >}}

-The member now wishes to add a custom property to its member-provided context, and must re-register with the updated context:
+2. Add a custom property to the member-provided context.
+In this example, the updated context contains the new custom property with the `ext.` prefix:

 {{< tabs >}}
 {{% tab name="Bash"%}}